Sensible or Not Sensible Posts

 2024 Election: What Happened?

-This is a User-Submitted Article.
-Is it sensible or non-sensible?
-Vote at the end of the article.
 The second guessing has been going on in earnest since last week’s election.
-There are a couple of trends that are getting overwhelmed by the minutiae and the feeling of “How Could This...
+There are a couple of trends that are getting overwhelmed by the minutiae and the feeling of “How Could This Happen”.
+Cursed with a graduate level understanding of statistics a couple of things stand out to me....

 How Common Sense Policy Gave Us GPS